 11. Make a budget

-2022 could be your year for epic saving.
+2022 could be your year for saving more.
 Whether you’re wanting to save up to invest, buy something you’ve been wanting for a while, or holiday cash, a budget will help you smash your financial goals this year.
-Check out this free online budget planner that’ll help you make an easy budget tailored to you and your needs.
+Check out this free online budget planner that’ll help you make a budget tailored to you and your needs.